 Marquette faculty are expert teachers, recognized clinicians and accomplished researchers.
 They are at the forefront of developing evidence on which nurses base their practice.
 All of these individuals come together in the classroom to teach, mentor and demonstrate the highest level of professional nursing practice for our students.

 Marquette offers many innovative programs that address the challenges seen in health care today: baccalaureate programs, master of science in nursing, post-master’s certificates, doctorate of nursing practice and doctor of philosophy.
-All programs uniquely qualify the Marquette graduate to assume leadership roles in the profession.
+All programs uniquely qualify the Marquette graduate to assume leadership roles in the profession and to shape the future of nursing practice.